The war horses are out and snorting a dust-up in the world of, uh…how shall I say this?…of, er, city-dwelling folks who garden and stuff.

 The Dervaeses counter that while the trademark information posted on their website is true, letters warning about unauthorized use of the term “urban homesteading” and purporting to be from the family, as well as attacks on Facebook pages are a hoax.
 The Dervaeses accuse activists of taking false action and stirring up rumors designed to make the family look bad.

 But popular opinion seems to have settled against the Dervaeses.
 And even if they were innocent of sending cease and desist letters, the whole trademark thing runs counter to the open-source culture in the urban homesteading movement.
+It would be interesting to see what would happen if they were entangled in a legal issue regarding their trademark.
+Would they take it to court and fight with the help of a Trademark Denver attorney, or is this just another ‘wild accusation’ as they state?

 Share and share alike